AOD-collab/Infinite-Bubble-Plexus/README.md

 For an agent to navigate this system, it must "enter" a bubble, solve the internal plexus, and "pop" back out to the higher-level plexus.

-The Sarmento Rule of Mastery
+The Angel Rule of Mastery
 The most critical aspect of this model is the "Information Paradox."
 For an agent or mind to successfully "pop" a large bubble (complete a high-level task), it must learn to abstract.
 If the agent maintains a perfect memory of every micro-detail within the infinite sub-bubbles, it will be paralyzed by complexity.

 Core Principle: Mastery is achieved when the inner bubbles become transparent (invisible through familiarity), allowing the mind to focus its computational power on the master plexus.
 To understand the "Big Bubble," one must learn the art of strategic forgetting.